 E-mail: firstname.lastname@example.orgWebsite: lynnejackson.kingsfaculty.ca

-Dr. Jackson’s research examines how people’s attitudes and beliefs about social groups and social issues can serve to maintain or challenge inequality.
-Her work identifies parallels between human intergroup relations and human interactions with the environment and non-human animals.
-She also studies issues of sexism, attitudes toward immigrants and immigration, and religious intergroup attitudes.
+Dr. Jackson’s research examines people’s attitudes and beliefs about social groups and social issues.
+She studies how attitudes can function to challenge or sustain intergroup inequality in a variety of contexts including gender, immigration, and religion.
+Her work also examines parallels between prejudice and human relations with the environment and non-human animals.
 An Associate Professor in the Department of Psychology, she teaches Introduction to Psychology, The Psychology of Prejudice, and other courses related to applications of social psychology.

 Ph.D., Psychology, University of Western Ontario

 M.A., Psychology, Wilfrid Laurier University

 B.A.
 (Hons.), Psychology, University of Western Ontario

 Research and Scholarly Interests